mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “That looks extremely uncomfortable,” I said.
 “I think it would be easier to at least sit up and eat.”

-The following day, I actually invited them to come over to my apartment for lunch.
+The following day, I invited them to come over to my apartment for lunch.
 I made some fettucine alfredo sauce, pasta, and Jimmy Dean sausage.
-They said they actually enjoyed it, even though they complained that eating plain pasta every single day for lunch was gross.
+They said they actually enjoyed it, even though they complained that eating plain pasta every day for lunch was gross.

 The three of us then went to the LSB and studied until about 9:30, at which point we went to SLAB pizza.
 Gyuna and Christian wanted to go to the movie theater to see a horror movie, or as Christian said, a "suspense" movie.
 I wasn’t a fan of those kinds of movies, and it was rated R, so I felt like it would be too much for me.